 The six areas of the USAPI are shown in Figure 1, along with the USAPI’s exclusive economic zones (EEZs).
 These zones stretch 370 kilometers from the coast into the surrounding ocean and encompass an area of more than 9 million square kilometers.

 To understand precipitation trends over climatological time scales, station records must extend over at least a 30-year period.
 Only 11 stations in the six EEZs meet this criterion for the time period 1985–2015.

 Figure 1 also shows the six in situ station locations within the Republic of the Marshall Islands EEZ that have at least a 20-year record of precipitation and at least a 75% complete record of data—meaning that at least 15 years experienced no data collection hiatuses—from 1985 to 2014.
-The Marshal Islands EEZ has one station per 300,000 square kilometers—an extremely low density.
+The Marshall Islands EEZ has one station per 300,000 square kilometers—an extremely low density.

 In situ station density on time scales shorter than 30 years is sufficient for areas such as the Hawaiian EEZ, where numerous stations cover the highly populated islands.
 However, in more remote areas of the Pacific, where in situ station data are less prevalent, many long-term station locations are concentrated only near the country capitals.
 This leaves large gaps on a regional scale.

 To meet the growing need for better spatial coverage of climate variability within seasonal dry and wet periods, we constructed a record of anomalous precipitation patterns for Hawaii and the USAPI using the publicly available Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks (PERSIANN) Climate Data Record (CDR).
 The PERSIANN-CDR’s strength lies in its ability to depict spatial patterns of precipitation, and it has already been used successfully in other data-sparse regions [Miao et al., 2015].